 4. The Serverless Stack

 The serverless stack is a full-stack development tool that allows you to develop more agile applications that are innovative and fast.
-It uses serverless computing, that enables tasks like capacity provisioning and patching to be handled by vendors instead of developers that allows you to focus on writing efficient codes for your users.
+It uses serverless computing, which enables tasks like capacity provisioning and patching to be handled by vendors instead of developers that allows you to focus on writing efficient codes for your users.

 Serverless stack comes with features like automatic scaling that ensures a reduction and increase in size as and when your users change; built-in high availability, and a pay-for-value billing model that ensures you pay only when the code runs on the app’s server.